Categories

 Video interview and written synopsis of a lively discussion with Jason Calacanis about venture capital.

-Watch Jason Calacanis, legendary angel investor and VC explore the ‘State of the Venture Industry’ and read the key takeaways from this interview below .
+Watch Jason Calacanis, legendary angel investor and VC explore the ‘State of the Venture Industry’ and read the summary and key takeaways from this interview below.

 You can talk yourself out of investing in any company in Series A and below